LottoDapp/lotto-contracts/README.md

  - `WaitingWinners`: the winning numbers are saved on the blockchain and we are waiting for potential winner(s).
  - `Closed`: the lottery is closed, the potential winners are saved on the blockchain.
 A new lottery can start.

+## Prerequisites

+Rust 1.76 and cargo-contract 3.2 must be installed to compile the smart and phat contract.s

 ## Smart contract

 `lotto_contract` is an Ink! smart contract deployed on Shibuya/Astar Network.